8 Steps To Revive Dead Sales Leads and Move Stalled Sales Deals

 Juggling between nurturing new leads and engaging old ones is time-consuming.
 Add the quota management, the data entry, and the lead qualification to it as well, and it’s clear that sales executives have a lot of things eating up their productive hours.
 Statistics support this statement — with sales reps spending 35% of their time on administrative paperwork and a meager 22% on actually selling.

 On top of all of this, if reviving dead deals is included in your responsibilities too, something is bound to get sidelined.
 Lucky for the salespeople of 2020, automation can come to their rescue.
-With easy follow-ups, seamlessly executed cross channel campaigns, and several other features that make lead nurturing and lead resuscitating a breeze for you, automating your sales with an engagement platform like Clodura is the smartest step to take.
+With easy follow-ups, seamlessly executed cross channel campaigns, and several other features that make lead nurturing and lead resuscitating a breeze for you, automating your sales with an AI-powered sales prospecting platform like Clodura is the smartest step to take.
 Using automation will not only let you enjoy the perks of smooth sales operations but also give you more time to create a personal relationship with the leads that matter.

 Bonus Tip: Let Go